borhanMorphy/fastface/README.md

 - [Citation](#citation)

 ## Recent Update
+* `2021.01.02` added unittests for apis under the `tests/` directory
+* `2021.01.02` online hard negative mining is added for lffd training
+* `2021.01.02` caching is supported and by default it will use `~/.cache/mypackage`
+* `2021.01.02` with mypackage.adapters , models and datasets can be downloadable via gdrive or requests
+* `2021.01.02` now this repository can be usable as package
 * `2020.12.15` [evaluation scripts and results](#evaluation) are added
 * `2020.12.13` added lffd 560_25L_8scales official weights that converted from mxnet to pytorch
 * `2020.12.11` tested training script and after 50 epochs, achived 75 ap score on widerface-easy validation set using lffd (560_25L_8scales) with random weight initialization(defined in the paper)